 My partner(s) and I don't live together.
 Can we access our online appointments on our own devices?

 Yes!
-The HIPAA compliant platform I use allows for you and your partner(s) to join from separate devices.
+The Telehealth platform I use allows for you and your partner(s) to join from separate devices.

 How will I know if therapy is working for me?

 I recommend committing to a minimum of 4-6 weekly sessions in order to best assess if therapy is working for you.
 This looks a little different for everyone, but here are some ways you might be able to tell if therapy is working for you: You speak more kindly to yourself, your communication with your partner leads to less arguing, you feel more confident about your identity, you are able to identify tools and resources to use in moments of distress, other people in your life notice changes you are making .